ntjrensen/lta-hhs-fairnessawareness/docs/TUTORIAL.md

 ### Adjust design, house style, educational institution data

-The design, house style and name of the educational institution in this template are based on THUAS University of Applied Sciences.
+The design, house style and name of the educational institution in this template are based on THUAS.
 You can adjust this to your insights.
 Since Quarto 1.6, a \_brand.yml file has been available for this purpose.
-However, the possibilities of this are still limited.
-To use the variables from \_brand.yml also in R, the file is also read into \_Setup.R.
+However, the possibilities of working with brands are still limited.
+To use the variables from \_brand.yml also in R, the file is also read into
+\_Setup.R.

-- The colors, fonts and logos are defined in brand/\_brand.yml and brand/scss/default.scss:
+- The colors, fonts and logos are defined in `brand/_brand.yml` and `brand/scss/default.scss`:
   - In `_brand.yml` at `meta`, adjust the short and long name of the educational institution and the link to the website.
   - In `_brand.yml` at `color`, adjust the colors: